Schneider-2000/E-Commers/README.md

-# This site was designed to sell modern PS4 games.
-This site received an evaluation for the best project built using the HTML-CSS language in the year 2022-2023 at Al-Ahqaff University, faculty of Computer Engineering and Science in Yemen.
+# This site was designed to sell modern clothes.
 # The website was built using HTML
 # It was formatted using CSS